-By setting the boards to a secret board they will be still there but these boards will be hidden from your profile.
+By changing the boards to “secret” boards they will be still there but these boards will be hidden from your profile.

 Before you set your boards to “secret” you can check your Pinterest analytics and see how these boards are performing.

 If they have viral pins on it, it might be a better idea not to set those boards to “secret”, as they can bring you more traffic to your site when you leave them visible on your profile.